Health insurance in Wisconsin

 Prior to ACA implementation, U.S. Census data put Wisconsin’s uninsured rate at 9.1% – already significantly lower than the national average.
 The uninsured rate dropped to 5.3% by 2016, although it climbed slightly, to 5.7 percent, by 2019.
 From 2013 to 2018, the uninsured rate for the whole country went from 14.5% to 9.2% (it had been even lower in 2017, but started increasing again under the Trump administration).

 Although the state has not participated in full Medicaid expansion as written in the ACA, all low- and moderate-income legal residents have access to either Medicaid coverage or exchange subsidies; there is no coverage gap in Wisconsin.

 As of 2020, there were more than 185,000 people enrolled in private health plans through the Wisconsin exchange.
 Eighty-seven% of them were receiving premium subsidies to make their monthly premiums much less costly, and 37% were receiving cost-sharing reductions that make healthcare services more affordable.

 Wisconsin’s Common Ground Healthcare Cooperative was created under the ACA ‘s Consumer Operated and Oriented Plan (CO-OP) Program.
 While the majority of the co-ops have closed under financial strain, Common Ground CO-OP Wisconsin remains operational.

-For 2021, Common Ground has proposed an average rate decrease of more than 6 percent, which will be its third straight year of rate decreases — indicating a relatively stable financial position.
-Common Ground Healthcare CO-OP decreased its premiums substantially for 2020, on the heels of another even more substantial rate decrease for 2019.
+For 2021, Common Ground decreased their average rates by more than 6%, which was the CO-OP’s third straight year of rate decreases — indicating a relatively stable financial position.

-Common Ground is one of only three CO-OPs that will still be operational as of 2021, out of 23 original CO-OPs.
+Common Ground is one of only three CO-OPs that are still operational as of 2021, out of 23 original CO-OPs.